pekrau/CouchDB2/README.md

 ```python
 for doc in db: ...
 ```
-Iterate over all documents in the database.
+Return an iterator over all documents in the database.

 ### \_\_getitem\_\_
 ```python